microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add support for code action resolve request.
 * Add support for diagnostic `data` property.
 * Add support for signature information `activeParameter` property.
-* Add client capability to signale whether the client normalizes line endings
+* Add client capability to signale whether the client normalizes line endings.
-* Add support to preserve aditional attributes on `MessageActionItem`
+* Add support to preserve aditional attributes on `MessageActionItem`.
+* Add support to provide the clients locale in the initialize call.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>